-It was not uncommon (although less so these days) to see planning permission granted for small scale residential development where it was understood that the scheme would be built out plot by plot over an extended time period (in excess of 20 years in some cases).
+It was not uncommon to see planning permission granted for small scale residential development where it was understood that the scheme would be built out plot by plot over an extended time period (in excess of 20 years in some cases).
 Such sites or individual plots will then come to market, being sold with the benefit of an extant planning permission.
 This case is a caution to would-be developers and their professional advisors as to the extent to which such dated permissions can actually be relied upon.

 The point of challenge from the planning authority was that it had granted a number of planning permissions at the site after 1967 and indeed very little of the original scheme had been built according to the original plan, much of what had subsequently been consented conflicted with that plan and, as a matter of fact and judgement, it would now be impossible to complete the development according to the scheme consented in 1967.